 Late fees will apply to tuition paid after the 10th of the month.
 If a child’s tuition is more than 30 days past due, the child may be dis-enrolled from Kids Express.
 If a child has an outstanding balance at the end of the school year, the child will not be permitted to participate in the year end activities, including graduation.
 A two-week notice is required for disenrollment or a full month’s tuition will be charged.

 A 5% discount will be applied to student tuition that is paid in full at the beginning of the school year.
-September 1st of the current school year.
+No discount will be offered after September 1st of the current school year.

 Payment Options: